Snowcone-Labs/iceblink/CONTRIBUTING.md

 faster runtime at release.
 Release builds made with `--release` will compile slower due to thjese runtime performance optimizations.

+An OpenAPI Swagger UI is available at `/swagger` with the OpenAPI spec at `/openapi.json`.

 ### Testing

 Tests can be run with `cargo test`.
 Unit tests test specific small pieces of